 Theft Crimes We Help Good People in Bad Situations

-Kitsap County Theft Crime Attorneys
+Western Washington Theft Crime Defense Attorneys

 If you take another person's property without their consent and with the intent to keep the item, you could be accused of a theft crime.
 These types of charges should not be taken lightly, as they are misdemeanor and felony offenses.
 That means if you are convicted, you could face prison time and be subjected to high fines.
 Additionally, regardless of the level of charge, the guilty verdict gets put on your criminal record, which can follow you throughout the rest of your life.